Where Do High-Nets Keep Their Money?

 Yet, with prevailing inflation rates, the focus on cash diminishes.
 Inflation erodes money's purchasing power.

-Risk: 2.6% know that in some countries if a deposit box is not renewed on time, the bank will open it with the police present.
-To retrieve the money and valuables, you must explain the money’s origin.
+2.6% know that in some countries if a deposit box is not renewed on time, the bank will open it with the police present.
+To retrieve the money and valuables, you must explain the origin of the funds.

 Currently, high-nets hold about 12% to 15% of their wealth in real estate.